 After you have decided what light bulbs to buy, you can purchase them online or in your local supply store.
 There are different types so it should not be difficult to find one that matches your needs.

 a.
-Consider Testing the Bulbs First
+Test the LED Bulbs First

 If you have never used LED lights on your RV before, it is a good idea to research the various products.
 There are a lot of LED light manufacturers to choose from, and you can check each one online.Look up their specs and features on their website or online vendor.
 If the specs are suitable for your RV, you can buy a couple to try.
 If they are compatible and satisfy your requirements, then it’s okay to buy a whole set for your RV.

-b.
 Step #1 – Select the right LED lights for your RV

 Examine your bulb’s base.
 Some will come with a pin while others have one filament.
 Take note of the bulb number and you’ll have little trouble finding the right LED.

-c.
-Step #2 Types of LED lights
+Step #2 Pick the Types of LED lights (Cool or Warm)

 LED lights come in different colors, but for the sake of simplicity we can divide them into three types: